Sähköisen lääkemääräyksen osittainen häiriö 29.6.2016 More information

-Separation or divorce in the family
+Separation or divorce

-- Child maintenance allowance = Benefit paid by Kela to provide economic security if the child does not receive child support from the parent liable for maintenance.
+- Child maintenance allowance = benefit paid by Kela to provide economic security if the child does not receive child support from the parent liable for maintenance.

 - Person liable for maintenance = parent required to pay child support under a child support agreement or court decision.